Social Anxiety in Highly Sensitive People: Why It Feels So Intense (and What Helps)

 5. Seek Communities That Value Depth

 If this resonates with you, I’d love to help.
-Contact me to schedule a consultation and explore how therapy, whether traditional psychotherapy, EMDR therapy, art therapy, or ketamine-assisted psychotherapy, can support you in finding calm, confidence, and community as a highly sensitive person.
+Contact me to schedule a complementary 20-minute consultation and explore how therapy, whether relational therapy, EMDR therapy, art therapy, or ketamine-assisted psychotherapy can support you in finding calm, confidence, and community as a highly sensitive person.
 I tend to work best with those who struggle with social anxiety, imposter syndrome, athletes, and those who have experienced trauma.
+I have offices in San Francisco and Corte Madera (Marin county) California.